-R. B. Wetherill Professor of Chemistry and Chemical Engineering
+R. B. Wetherill Professor of Chemistry and Professor of Chemical Engineering

 Brown Laboratory of Chemistry